Scene 3 – October 20th

 “Kissed a girl?”

-“No, no, yes, and gentlemen don’t kiss and tell and neither do I.” I said with a grin.
+“No, no, I’m better at impressions, and gentlemen don’t kiss and tell and neither do I.” I said with a grin.

 The impromptu quiz continued for a few minutes more before the group seemed to get bored with coming up with increasingly ridiculous questions, and the topic turned back to my powers.
 “Seriously though, what can you do?”
 Emilia asked again.